danielkong/parsekit/trunk/res/minimath.md

 Hey there, it looks like you're trying to parse text input in Objective-C. You've come to the right place.

 **ParseKit is a parser generator implemented in Objective-C**.
-ParseKit converts grammars into parsers intended for use in Cocoa applications running on iOS or Mac OS X.
+ParseKit converts language grammars into parsers intended for use in Cocoa applications running on iOS or Mac OS X.

 With ParseKit, you can define your language with a **high-level**, **easy-to-use**, **BNF-style grammar**, and then **generate Objective-C source code** which implements a parser for your language.